-- REND is the radial extent of the problem. - BEAM_VOLTAGE specifies the starting voltage for the electron beam. - BEAM_CURRENT specifies the beam current. - RBGN_EMIT and REND_EMIT specify the inner and outer radius respectively of the beam source on the left side of the simulation domain. - BEAM_PHI_VEL sets the rotational velocity of particles at the outside of the beam.
-Those inside will be given azimuthal velocity proportional to radius. - ZEND DRIFTUBE determines the amount of beam pipe to simulate. - BZ_STATIC sets the magnetic field (in Tesla) - SET_E_ON_RIGHT_WALL allows for hard-coding a function for the field distribution on the right wall.
+- ZEND_DRIFTUBE determines the amount of beam pipe to simulate. - BZ_STATIC sets the magnetic field (in Tesla) - SET_E_ON_RIGHT_WALL allows for hard-coding a function for the field distribution on the right wall.
 When set to 1, and the other parameters have default values, the simulation behaves as if the right side of the simulation domain is open.
 Set to 0, a wall bounds the right side. - DESIRED_MACROS_PER_CELL sets the particle discretization.

 - Proceed to the Run Window by pressing the Run button in the left column of buttons. - To run the file, click on the Run button in the upper left corner of the window.
 You will see the output of the run in the right pane.
 The run has completed when you see the output, "Engine completed successfully."
-This is shown in Fig. 4.105 below.
+This is shown in Fig. 4.125 below.

-Proceed to the Visualize Window by pressing the Visualize button in the left column of buttons.
+• Proceed to the Visualize Window by pressing the Visualize button in the left column of buttons.

-To view the exponential increase in electrons as in Fig. 4.106:
+To view the exponential increase in electrons as in Fig. 4.126:

-- Select Field Analysis under the Data View drop down

-- Set the field to edgeE_r
+- Select Field Analysis under the Data View drop down - Set the field to edgeE_r

-- Pull the slider bar to Dump:40

-- Set the layout to stacked 2d/1d
+- Pull the slider bar to Dump:40 - Set the layout to stacked 2d/1d